lsy643/cv/obj_det/README.md

-## Object Detection Algorithms based on object_detection library
+## Object Detection Algorithms based on object_detection library, and estimator

-let try an easy example first

-try again haha
+### 1. create the graph trained only with one gpu

+### 2. create the graph trained with multiple gpus

+1. dataset, bigger batch, split then?

+2. freeze variables?

+### 3. create the graph trained with distributed training